brunolm/blog-posts/wpf/the-mvvm-pattern-in-wpf.md

 ---
-title: The MVVM pattern in WPF
+title: "The MVVM pattern in WPF"
 tags: [c#, mvvm, wpf]
 ---